Secodis/TSS-WEB/README.md

 This is the official site of TSS-WEB, an **open requirement framework for Web-based applications & services**.
-All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST), along with our own experiences in this field.
+All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST) and our own experiences in this field.

 For instance, implementing TSS-WEB also meets 14.2.1 control ("Secure Development Policy") of ISO/IEC 27002.
-Detailed compliance mappings are detailed below.
+Detailed compliance mappings are shared below.

 ## Purpose

 The purpose of this framework is to provide a comprehensive and consistent collection of technical and organizational AppSec controls for creating your own security standards, policies, or security concepts.
-The idea is not to have various different variants of requirements that cover every possible scenario, but one that works for most organizations, at least as a baseline.
+The idea is not to have various variants of requirements that cover every possible scenario, but one that works for most organizations, at least as a baseline.
 You can use all of them or just select the ones you need.
-In many cases, you might need to adapt some of them or add others that are more relevant to your specific organization or technology stack.
+In many cases, you might need to adapt some or add others more relevant to your specific organization or technology stack.

-The requirements in this framework are primarily baseline requirements, suitable for all applications and services.
-Additionally, there are a few requirements specifically for more critical applications.
-These requirements often demand more effort to implement and address risks that may not be significant for all applications.
-To differentiate these, we use the term [assurance class]({{site.URL_GENERAL_ASSURANCECLASSES}}).

 ## A. General